BryanHogan/bryanhogan/src/content/blog/show-your-work.md

 The minute you learn something, turn around and teach it to others.
 Share your reading list.
 Point to helpful reference materials.
 Create some tutorial and post them online.
 Use any media format, pictures, words and video.

 ### 7. Don't Turn Into Human Spam
-Forward-thinking artists look for potential collaborator, not just passive consumer of their work.
+Forward-thinking artists look for potential collaborators, not just passive consumers of their work.
 They understand how important feedback on their work is.
 They hang out online, answer questions, ask for reading recommendations, they chat with fans about the things they love.

 To be interesting, you have to be interested yourself.